Alberto-rp/Pocket-pikachu-emulator/README.md

 - Slot machine (with a special hack if you walk 100 steps or if you loose 5 times)
 - Gift Menu
 - State Menu
+- Relation/FriendShip dropdown could be enabled from the settings menu; off by default